bsugian22/trending-market/README.md

    https://github.com/bsugian22/trending-market.git

+   Find Terminal or Cmd and right click it and choose Run as by Administrator

    cd trending-market

-3. Install Node.js:
+2. Install:

    npm install express

-4. run the server
+3. run the server

    node index.js